-An Ethernet connection allows your TV to be upgraded if a software upgrade is available.
-Connect your TV to a router and cable modem via the ETHERNET jack.
-Then, go to the Software Upgrade menu to see if a software upgrade is available.
-If you have a NAT (Network Address Translation) /PAT (Port Address Translation) component with DHCP capability (router, etc.), no setup is required.
+If you have a NAT (Network Address Translation)/PAT (Port Address Translation) component with DHCP capability (router, etc.), no setup is required.
 The TV automatically sets itself up for Ethernet use.
 If you do not have a NAT/PAT router, you may need to establish some settings in conjunction with your ISP (Internet Service Provider) before you can connect to the Internet.
+See Ethernet connection on page 22 for more information.

-If an IP address isn't assigned for you, contact your network administrator for the necessary information.
+If an IP address isn't assigned for you, contact your network administrator to access the necessary information.

-A Reset All selection is provided for your convenience if you move to another city and must enter new information, or enter some incorrect information.
+A Reset All selection is provided for your convenience if you move to another city and must enter new information, or you enter some incorrect information.